Set up Requirements Projects

 In the Template section, choose how to populate the initial content of the created project:

-In the Project Properties section, enter the ID and description of the project.
+In the Project Properties section, enter the ID and description of the project, see Set Project Properties.

 In the Linked Project Group section, optionally select the level and group name of the project, see Linked Projects.

-In the Document Properties section, enter the ID and name of the document in the project.
+In the Document Properties section, enter the ID and name of the document in the project, see Edit Documents > Set Document Properties.

 After the new project is created, you can add more documents, see the next section.
 You can also adjust configuration of traceability link types, see Configure Project Traceability.